 There are 2 versions of Mimikatz: 32bit and 64bit.
 Make sure you are running the correct version for your installation of Windows.
 Run the command ‘version’ from the Mimikatz prompt to get information about the Mimikatz executable, the Windows version, and if there are any Windows settings that will prevent Mimikatz from running correctly.

 Extracting clear text passwords from memory

-The sekursla module in Mimikatz lets you dump passwords from memory.
+The module sekurlsa in Mimikatz lets you dump passwords from memory.
 To use the commands in the sekurlsa module, you must have Admin or SYSTEM permissions.